Fifty-one years ago the Beatles took Shea Stadium by storm and their impact spread like a tsunami across North America.

 The Gospel is “good news.”
 It can also be “bad news.”
 The Gospel is the most offensive thing anybody would want to hear.
 It tells you that you need Jesus in order to have life and eternal life.

-Yes John Lennon, God knew your pain and the Gospel is where anyone can find peace, purpose and happiness.
+Yes John Lennon, God knew your pain.
+The Gospel is where anyone can find peace, purpose and happiness.

 Jesus opened the eyes of the blind, cured diseases that dollars and doctors could not, walked on water, calmed storms with his commands and fed thousands with a few loaves of bread.